-Never move the direction selector switch while the vehicle is in motion.
+Never rotate the direction selector dial while the vehicle is in motion.

-To prevent the risk of severe injury, loss of vehicle control, and damage to the electronic components, bring the vehicle to a complete stop before moving the direction selector switch.
-If the switch is pressed while the vehicle is in motion, the vehicle automatically begins breaking rapidly and speed is reduced suddenly.
+To prevent the risk of severe injury, loss of vehicle control, and damage, bring the vehicle to a complete stop before rotating the direction selector.
+If rotated while the vehicle is in motion, the vehicle will brake rapidly and reduce speed suddenly.
 An alarm will sound until the vehicle stops.